Skip to content

 Replace <HostName> and <Port> like before

-• After connected you can open terminal and run the following command to install necessary extension
+After connected go to /kaggle/working/ folder(you might want to work there).
+You can open terminal and run the following command to install necessary extension

 Tip

-If you're using chromium base browser you can disable baterry saver mode for the kaggle tab by going to chrome://discards click to toggle to to disable auto discardable
+If you're using chromium base browser you can disable battery saver mode for the Kaggle tab by going to chrome://discards click to toggle to to disable auto discardable

 Additional Information